-The percentage of women in senior management positions in public service is on a par (27.8%) with the SADC target of 30% female representation.
-However the majority of positions are not top-management.105
+The percentage of women in senior management positions in public service is on a par (27.8 percent) with the SADC target of 30 percent female representation.
+However the majority of positions are not top-management.
+103

-Of the 27 Government offices, ministries and agencies for which information is available, in 2006 30% representation of women in senior management positions had been achieved by half of the departments (13).
-Government institutions that reached 50% or more female representation were the Ministry of Gender Equality and Child Welfare (75%), the staff of the National Assembly (62%), the Ministry of Health and Social Services (57%), the staff of the National Council (56%) and the Office of the Auditor General (55%).
-106
+Of the 27 Government offices, ministries and agencies for which information is available, in 2006 30 percent representation of women in senior management positions had been achieved by half of the departments (13).
+Government institutions that reached 50 percent or more female representation were the Ministry of Gender Equality and Child Welfare (75 percent), the staff of the National Assembly (62 percent), the Ministry of Health and Social Services (57 percent), the staff of the National Council (56 percent) and the Office of the Auditor General (55 percent).